 #8 Seed:Modern Vices First Round Song: "Cheap Style" Why They Should Win: Melodic garage sound fills a Smith Western-shape hole in our hearts.
 Why They Might Lose: They're going up against the guy who wrote "Power," and "Stronger," and "Gold Digger," and...

 #4 Seed:Califone First Round Song: "Funeral Singers" Why They Should Win: Named for a defunct brand of record player, which probably appeals to you nerds.
 Why They Might Lose: Tim Rutili lives in California now, which means he's been warm and snowless this whole time.

 #5 Seed:Robbie Fulks First Round Song: "Let's Kill Saturday Night" Why He Should Win: Not just anyone can earn a standing show at the Hideout.
 Why He Might Lose: Underneath that sad country persona, Fulks is rumored to be both happy and well-adjusted.

 #3 Seed:Andrew Bird First Round Song: "Pulaski at Night" Why He Should Win: Made the violin cool, which is pretty huge.

 Why He Might Lose: You've probably walked past his house in Logan Square a hundred times, and not once has he invited you in.

+#2 Seed: Common First Round Song: "No Fear" Why He Should Win: Was the only reason to watch this year's Oscars.
 Why He Might Lose: Music career on the backburner for new project: becoming a crime-fighting superhero with John Legend.

+#7 Seed: The Lemons First Round Song: "Best Day" Why They Should Win: Put out one of the best cassettes of 2014.
 Why They Might Lose: Music drowned out by the collective sigh of old hipsters who remember when tapes sucked.